nguyentrongtin1702/Train_YOLO11_custom_dataset/README.md

 -Second you click to connect

 #Prepare Dataset
-- create a foler name that is data
+- create a folder name that is data
 - upload your data ( please remember archrive this foler .zip)
 - Connect data from Drive to Google colab